DanielVenn/AI-Machine-Learning-Projects/README.md

 ## **Project 3:** *Potential Talents*
 ---
+**Data Description:**

-- Description: Given candidates and their job titles, use Natural Language Processing techniques to rank candidates based on their job titles.
+Given candidates and their job titles, use Natural Language Processing techniques to rank candidates based on their job titles.
 Then, given manual rankings, train and evaluate a model that predicts how fit a given candidate is for a role.

-- Concepts used:
+**Concepts used:**
     - **Natural Language Processing (NLP):** This project heavily involves NLP techniques, specifically for generating embeddings from textual data in resumes.
 Techniques used include Doc2Vec, BERT, GloVe, and ELMo.
     - **Learning to Rank (LTR):** LTR is a branch of machine learning that focuses on training models for ranking items in a list or a group.
 Three specific LTR models, RankNet, LambdaRank, and LambdaMART are trained and compared.
     - **Model Evaluation:** The models are evaluated using the Normalized Discounted Cumulative Gain (NDCG) metric, a popular choice for measuring the effectiveness of ranking models.
     - **Data Visualization:** Data visualization is used to aid in understanding the model performances, particularly through plotting the NDCG scores of the models over different iterations.

-- Results:
+**Results:**

 Leveraging multiple text embedding techniques, cosine similarity measures were generated as fitness scores to establish a preliminary ranking of job candidates.
 Subsequently, a manual 'starring' process was undertaken to mimic the real-world evaluation of these candidates.
 This created a binary outcome, used as the target for training a series of Learning-to-Rank (LTR) models.